gmalmquist/too-powerful-macros/README.md

 ## TODO
 - Allow commandline specified recursion limit.
 - Suppress all the debug messages polluting STDOUT unless a -verbose option is specified.
-- Allow users to skip certain steps (eg, external calls) if they don't need them, to save time.
-- Handle includes more efficiently.
 - Clean up and document all the code.

 ## FAQ